 As someone who works in finance and is interested in financial literacy, I have thought quite a bit about the challenges that people face in trying to make good financial decisions.
 For the vast majority of individual investors, I would agree that following all of the rules on this card would improve most individuals’ financial situations, but that does not mean that these directions are all you need to know.

-The challenge of real life financial planning, however, is in dealing with the ‘what if’ scenarios and the specifics of how things evolve.
-If you save 20% of your income, this is definitely better than saving less than 20% and it’s a good benchmark to shoot for (see also the 50/30/20 budget).
-You may not work for an employer who offers a 401(k) or you may have a 401(k) without an employer matching contribution.
-Surely these situations make a difference.
+The challenge of real life financial planning is in dealing with the ‘what if’ scenarios and the specifics of how things evolve.
+If you save 20% of your income, this is definitely better than saving less than 20% and it’s a good benchmark to shoot for (see discussions of the 50/30/20 budget), but choosing a savings rate is not trivial.
+You may be trying the balance the benefits of buying a home vs. reaching the 20% savings target.
 Is saving 20% your target if you didn’t start to save for retirement until you were 40?
 What if the 401(k) plan offered by your employer has a really high expense ratio?
 The list of real-life challenges goes on and on and this is why people will need a lot more knowledge than will fit on that index card.

 People want to use money to accomplish certain things and they need to know if they are on the right track to reach these goals.
 Here are some of the big goal-oriented questions that people grapple with:

 - Is it financially feasible for me (or my child) to attend a private college?

 - Is it financially viable for me (or my child) to get a degree (BA/BS or graduate degree) in my (their) chosen field?